bowman2001/perplexdoc/content/doc/extended/goat/index.md

     name: Goat
     parent: extended
     pre: schema
+toc: false
 ---

-GoAT renders ASCII diagrams as SVG and is an implementation of Markdeep’s ASCII renderer.
-I became a part of Hugo recently.
+GoAT renders ASCII diagrams as SVG and is a Golang implementation of Markdeep’s ASCII renderer.
 {.p-first} <!--more-->

+GoAt is not directly an extension of the Markdown renderer, but a new option for rendering code blocks with Hugo.

-[Markdeep](http://casual-effects.com/markdeep/) provides a documentation for creating ASCII diagrams.
+[Markdeep](http://casual-effects.com/markdeep/) provides the documentation to create ASCII diagrams for GoAT.
 We need to surround them with a [fenced code block]({{< relref "doc/basic/code#code-block" >}}) and the language identifier `goat` like this:

-{{< playground "and the ASCII gets rendered into a nice SVG-diagram:" >}}
+{{< playground "And the ASCII gets transformed into a nice SVG-diagram:" >}}

 ```goat
                   _______